MohamedBakoush/WatchVideoByLink/README.md

 ### Our Favorite Features

 **🕵️‍♂️ Auto Detect** \
-**Automatically** gathers video urls and video type from inputed URLs.
-There is a limited number of [supported websites](https://ytdl-org.github.io/youtube-dl/supportedsites.html), but the vast majority of popular websites are covered.
+**Say goodbye to the hassle of manually inputting video URLs and types**.
+WatchVideoByLink's Auto Detect automatically gathers video URLs and video types from the inputted URLs, making the process more efficient and convenient for you.
+While there is a limited number of [supported websites](https://ytdl-org.github.io/youtube-dl/supportedsites.html), the vast majority of popular websites are covered.

 **⬇️ Download** \
-**Download allows for** effortless retrieval of HLS Streams or publicly available videos, into a generated `MP4` file, providing you with unprecedented flexibility and control over your media consumption.
+**Get ready to elevate your viewing experience with Download**.
+This feature allows you to effortlessly retrieve HLS Streams or publicly available videos and convert them into MP4 files, providing you with unprecedented flexibility and control over your media consumption.
+Whether you're on the go or offline, you can easily download and enjoy your favorite videos.

 **⬆️ Upload** \
-**With Upload** you can easily transfer locally stored videos up to `2GB` into WatchVideoByLink, expanding your access to a broader range of videos.
+**With Upload**, you can easily transfer locally stored videos up to `2GB` into WatchVideoByLink, expanding your access to a broader range of videos.
+No more struggling to find the right file format or constantly switching between different media players.

 **✂️ Trim** \
-**Trim video** by altering video start and end times
+**Trim videos by altering the start and end times**.
+With this feature, you can easily remove unwanted portions of a video or highlight specific parts to create personalized clips that perfectly suit your preferences.

 **🖼 Thumbnails** \
-Preview Generated Video Thumbnails
+**Preview generated video thumbnails**, making it easier for you to identify and select the videos you want to watch.
+No more guesswork or clicking on random videos – you can now easily find what you're looking for.

 **📂 Folders** \
-Keep related videos together

-Folder/Video Drag Drop
+**Organize your videos into specific folders**, keeping related videos together and helping you stay more organized and efficient.
+No more searching for specific videos in a sea of clutter – now, you can easily find and access what you need.

 **🗿 Download Status** \
-Globaly check download status
+**Check the status of your downloads globally**, so you'll never have to wonder if a download is complete or not.
+This feature gives you greater control and peace of mind over your media consumption.

 > [For more features check out the wiki](https://github.com/MohamedBakoush/WatchVideoByLink/wiki/Features)